nate-j5/finch-project/README.md

 ### Project Strengths
 - Able to connect to Finch and request and access token
 - Renders the company and employee information to the UI
-- Handles the access token in a securely on the backend through a session cookie.
+- Handles the access token securely on the backend through a session cookie.

 ### Areas of Improvement
 - Not all areas of the requirements are implemented.